-EMPLOYER E NAME E CURRENT POSITION J.G
+EMPI LOYEE NAME CURRENT POSITION J.G

-ADDRESS TITLE
+ADD RESS TITLE

-POSITION S SOUGH T J.G
+POSI TION S OUGHT Г J.G

-TITLE

-Employee Id entificat tion Number:
+TITLI E

+Emplo oyee Ide ntificati on Number:

-That applica nt has b e/she has been deer cted for the position you sought. ned to be more qualified than you
+applic cant has been sel you that another applicant has been selected for the position you sought.
+That lected (because he/she has been deemed to be more qualified than you by virtue f the following reasons:

-() 1. () () Better Able (Ability) More experience in the Demonstrated compensation of the Demonstrated Compensa he same or related wateries in the same or ork.
+( ) 1.
+Better Able (Ability) to perform the job due to:

+( ) More experience in the same or related work.

+( ) Demonstrated competence in the same or related work.

+( ) Job Performance (including evaluations and disciplinary record).

-() 2.
-Interview An explanation checked. ation must be provi ided below if this section is
+( ) 2.
+Interview An explanation must be provided below if this section is

+checked.

-() 3. ed to the duties of the vacant
+( ) 3.
+Education and training (directly related to the duties of the vacant position) including Licenses and/or Registration.

-() () () 4.5.
+( ) 4.
 More Seniority.

-(Applicant from with Other
+( ) (Applicant from within the work unit selected.)

-Comments/I Explanat tion:
+( ) 5.
+Other

+Com ments/E xplanati ion:
-This notice is s for the purpose of meeting the notice requirements of Article 14, Section 1B.
-It does

-not preclude Agreement. either] party from raising other er issues under the provisions of Article 23A of the
+ourpose of meeting the notice requirements of Article 14, Section 1B.
+It does not rom raising other issues under the provisions of Article 23A of the Agreement.

-By: Supe rvisor Dat de
+By: •

+Super rvisor Date APPENDIX D-1

+ALLENDIA D'I

-APPENDIX D-1 COMMONWEALTH OF MASSACHUSETTS CERTIFICATION OF HEALTH CARE PROVIDER FOR EMPLOYEE'S SERIOUS HEALTH CONDITION (FMLA)
+COMMONWEALTH OF MASSACHUSETTS

+CERTIFICATION OF HEALTH CARE PROVIDER FOR EMPLOYEE'S SERIOUS HEALTH CONDITION (FMLA)